loda-lang/loda-lang.github.io/index.markdown

 ## The LODA Language

 LODA means _Lexicographical Order Descent Assembly_.
 It is an assembly-based language for solving number-theoretic problems.
 It has a simple syntax and a rich set of arithmetic operations.
-This enables an automated search of new programs and algorithms using a process called _program mining_.
+This enables an automated search of new programs and algorithms using a process called [program mining](/mining).
 In a nutshell, we use distributed compute power, smart search algorithms and machine-learning to find programs and formulas for the integer sequences from the OEIS database.

 To get an idea of the language, you can search browse through the available [programs](https://programs.loda-lang.org/?keywords=loda) or search using keywords.
 A comprehensive overview of the language concepts and the supported operations is available in the [language specification](spec).

-## Mining Programs for Integer Sequences

-LODA includes tools for mining new and more efficient programs for integer sequences.
-If you would like to join this effort, please check out the details on the [mining overview](mining) page.

 ## Contributors and Development

-Running the LODA miners is a community project.
+Running the [LODA miners](/mining) is a community project.
 We are grateful for the many contributions we receive.
 You can view the [list of top contributors](https://boinc.loda-lang.org/loda/top_users.php) of the LODA BOINC project to get an overview.

 The source code of LODA is hosted in the [loda-lang](https://github.com/loda-lang) organization on GitHub.
 Please open issues if you find bugs or if you have feature requests.
 For generation questions, please use GitHub discussions.